Redocly/redocly-cli/docs/resources/rules/assertions.md

 ### `context` example

-The following example asserts that PUT responses with HTTP status 200 or 201 cannot return an application/pdf content type.
+The following example asserts that PUT responses with HTTP status 200 or 201 cannot return an `application/pdf`content type.
 Without the `context`, the assertion would evaluate every MediaTypeMap including:
-- Responses with all codes including others than 200 or 201
+- Responses with all codes, including codes other than 200 or 201
-- Responses for all HTTP methods including delete, get, post, and more.
+- Responses for all HTTP methods, including DELETE, GET, POST, and more.
-To restrict the evaluation, use the context feature to limit where context is used.
+To restrict the evaluation, use the `context` feature to limit what will be evaluated.

 ```yaml
 - context: